duduCarneiro/souvenir/README.md

 ## ✍️ Usage and examples

-After the login, you can count on Dr. Brown's avatar at the bottom right to help you navigate through the app.
+After the login (Fake "log in" with user `ze@ninguem.com` and password `123456`), you can count on Dr. Brown's avatar at the bottom right to help you navigate through the app.

 On the home page, you will find a search bar where is possible to input a location, a specific date or both queries to be searched.
 It will list all the results associated with that.
 Let´s assume you are looking for your memories in Paris in 2019.
 The map at the top shows all memories pinned on their actual locations.
 Bellow they are showed by album: